lansolo99/lansolo.dev/content/posts/building-a-mini-casual-game-with-nextjs.md

 ## Wrapping up

 To conclude, and as always, working on this kind of side project has been very fun and enriching.
-Seeing the ideas come to life is very satisfying, and also within a limited time frame, so that it's never boring.
+Seeing the ideas come to life is very satisfying, while being able to deliver it within a limited time frame.

 It also help to underline which part of the process have to be improved, because I consider my codebase as pretty messy at the time, and I that gives a roadmap on what would be interesting to dig in.